 Contracts with Minors can Lead to Major Problems

-I recently was consulted twice with respect to whether a minor can enter into a contract.
+I recently was consulted concerning contracts with minors.
 In the first case, a teenager wanted to start a business.
 In the second, a father wanted his child to become a member of his limited liability company (LLC).

-Here is an overview of California law with respect to minors entering into agreements:
+Here is an overview of California law concerning contracts with minors.